 FFRF Staff Attorney Rebecca Markert noted that the assembly was promoted and described as a “worship rally” on the public school’s website.

 Evidently, Principal Larry Stinson was aware of the questionable legality of holding a “worship rally” like this one during the school day, but he chose to schedule it anyway.
 He allegedly told Chapman that “I want these kids to know eternal life is real and I don’t care what happens to me, they’re gonna hear it today.”
-(At 3:56 in the B-SHOC video).

 “Our complainants inform us that various pamphlets, cards and other written materials were handed out to the students,” Markert noted.
 “In particular, fake money with proselytizing language was distributed by the assembly organizers to the students.”
 A “million-dollar bill” asks, “THE MILLION DOLLAR QUESTION: WILL YOU GO TO HEAVEN WHEN YOU DIE?
 HERE’S A QUICK TEST.
 HAVE YOU EVER TOLD A LIE, STOLEN ANYTHING, OR USED GOD’S NAME IN VAIN?”